-In addition, web and mobile browser developers, such as Apple, Microsoft or Google, may implement changes in browser or device functionality that impair our ability to measure the effectiveness of advertising on our platform, including by limiting the use of third-party cookies or other tracking technology.
+In addition, web and mobile browser developers, such as Apple, Microsoft or Google, have implemented and may continue to implement changes in browser or device functionality that impair our ability to measure the effectiveness of advertising on our platform, including by limiting the use of first-party and third-party cookies or other tracking technology and changes click attribution technologies that limit the ability to collect information that allows us to attribute the effectiveness of advertising campaigns run on our platform.
 For example, Apple launched its Intelligent Tracking Prevention ("ITP") feature in its Safari browser.
 ITP blocks some or all third-party cookies by default on mobile and desktop and ITP has become increasingly restrictive over time.
+In addition, Apple has announced changes to advertising click attribution that would limit cross-site and cross-device attribution and would reduce matches though cookies and prevent companies to attribute the effectiveness of advertising campaigns.
 These restrictions make it more difficult for us to measure the effectiveness of advertising on our platform.
 Developers may release additional technology that further inhibits our ability to collect data that allows us to measure the effectiveness of advertising on our platform.
 Any other restriction, whether by law, regulation, policy or otherwise, on our ability to collect and share data which our advertisers find useful would impede our ability to attract and retain advertisers.
 For example, current and future data privacy laws and regulations, including GDPR, or new interpretations of existing laws and regulations, may limit our ability to use or benefit from tracking and measurement technologies, including cookies, and further reduce our ability to measure the effectiveness of advertising on our platform.
 Advertisers and other third parties who provide data that helps us deliver personalized, relevant advertising may restrict or stop sharing this data.
-If they stop sharing this data with us, it may not be possible for us to collect this data within the product or from another source.
+If they stop sharing this data with us, it may not